 To create something that’s genuinely new, you have to start again.
 And I think with great intent you disconnect from the past.

 iOS 7 features an incredible new overhaul of iOS like we’ve never seen.
-Nothing about the OS resembles previous versions of the operating system.
-Every visual element is rethought fro the Messaging app to the system keyboard to the way the OS behaves when you move the hardware.
+Every visual element is rethought from the Messaging app to the system keyboard to the way the OS behaves when you move the hardware.
 The OS tilts in almost a three-dimensional behavior.

 Folders now include multiple pages within each categorial folder.
 Notification Center offers a brand new “Today” view featuring birthdays, weather, and the like, which is now available from the Lock Screen.